DevOps-Team5-2022/DevOps-Team5-2022/README.md

 ### Deployment strategy
 How the code should be pushed out.

-1 Live version (Main)
-1 Testing version (UAT)

-1. Clone Live to create UAT branch.
-2. All to clone UAT branch and develop locally
+1. User to clone main branch and create a new branch to write functions locally.
-4. Pull Request back to UAT Branch.
+2. Once function is completed to do a Pull Request back to main branch.
-5. CI to check if code looks okay(?)
+3. CI is run during the pull request
-6. If CI is okay accept Pull Request to UAT branch.
-If conflict manual resolve.
+4. If CI is okay and merges are ok.
+Pull Request type Sync will trigger CDelivery.
+Creating the tags.
-7. From UAT Branch Pull Request to Main Branch.
-8. CI to check all Test Cases covers all Functions.
-9. If CI okay notify team.
-10. Manually accept Pull Request.

-Develop the code on UAT, test it on UAT.
-Code is developed in a modular fashion.
-Only when all okay on UAT push to live.
-Minimal pushes to live branch.
-No bug fixes allowed on live branch only roll backs if major error was discovered.
+5. Once team is satisfied, manually do a release.

 ### Communications Strategy